mdn/content/files/en-us/web/api/editcontext_api/guide/index.md

 ## Apply IME composition text formats

 For the final step, there is one more thing you need to do to fully support IME composition.
 When the user is composing text with an IME, the IME might decide that certain parts of the text being composed should be formatted differently to indicate the composition state.
-For example, the IME might decide to render the text in a different color, or to underline it.
+For example, the IME might decide to underline the text.

 Because you're responsible for rendering the content in the editable text region, the EditContext API doesn't do this for you.
 Instead, the API fires the {{domxref("EditContext.textformatupdate_event", "textformatupdate")}} event, and it's up to you to listen to this event and apply the formatting to the text.